 Citation Guidelines.
-In your brief, you must refer to specific pages in the excerpt of record, the transcript, or a deposition that support your arguments or statements about the facts.14 After each argument or statement of fact, place the referral citation in parenthesis at the end.
+In your brief, you must refer to specific pages in the excerpt of record or a deposition that support your arguments or statements about the facts.
+13 After each argument or statement of fact, place the referral citation in parenthesis at the end.

 - a.
 To cite to the excerpt of record, write "(Exc. )" -- write the appropriate page number of the excerpt on the blank line. - b.
-To cite to the transcript, write "(Tr. )" -- write the appropriate page number of the transcript on the blank line. - c.
 To cite to a deposition, write "(Dep. of , page )" -- write the name of the person who gave the deposition on the first blank line, and the page of that deposition on the second blank line.